-Failure to officially terminate the contract in the prescribed manner may result in additional fees and/or charges, including but not limited to moving and/or charges, including but not limited to moving and/or storage charges.
+Failure to officially terminate the contract in the prescribed manner may result in additional fees and/or charges, including but not limited to moving and/or storage charges.
 NSU is not responsible for any items left and/or stored in any residential facility upon move-out.